brabect1/sta_basics_course/doc/sta_basics_course.rst

   skew.

   In theory we will get the best timing results with a fully balanced clock tree where there is no clock skew.
-This is hardly possible in practice and hence the term *ballancing* means minimizing the clock skew.
+This is hardly possible in practice and hence the term *balancing* means minimizing the clock skew.

   In practice and especially for large circuits, the ideal "no skew" case is not desirable as it would